Difference Between Payroll and Income Taxes

 Income tax is paid by employees on their income or profit they make.
 The tax rate depends on the type and amount of income.

-They are collected by the government for making the development in society and environmental progress, for example, to make a contribution in the military sector.
+They are collected by the government for making development in society and environmental progress, for example, to make a contribution to the military sector.

-The rate of tax increase if the income or profit of the individual increases.
+The rate of tax increases if the income or profit of the individual increases.
 They are not paid by employers.

 If not paid on time or at all, the income saved is turned into black money.